GregTheMadMonk/tnl-noa/Documentation/Tutorials/ReductionAndScan/tutorial_03_ReductionAndScan.md

 \include MaximumNormExample.out

-Maximum norm in TNL computes function @ref TNL::maxNorm "TNL::maxNorm".
+Maximum norm in TNL is computed by the function \ref TNL::maxNorm.

 ### Vectors comparison<a name="flexible_parallel_reduction_vector_comparison"></a>